bcgsc/tigmint/README.md

 # Usage

-Change your current working directory to the directory in which Tigmint is installed: `cd tigmint`

 To run Tigmint on the draft assembly `myassembly.fa` with the reads `myreads.fq.gz`, which have been run through `longranger basic`: